-In tables 5 and 6, we provide estimates of adjusted Duncan indices following equation (3).
+In tables 8 and 9, we provide estimates of adjusted Duncan indices following equation (3).
 These estimates remove the impact of any sex difference in occupational selection on the indicated attribute, all else equal.
-Table 5 shows the Duncan indices constructed in this way from univariate regressions, while Table 6 shows the effect of eliminating different groups of occupational attributes based on the multivariate regressions.
+Table 8 shows the Duncan indices constructed in this way from univariate regressions (tables 2 and 3), while Table 9 shows the effect of eliminating different

 From an economic standpoint, the changes induced by individually removing the influence of many of the skills is quite small.
-For 1970 over the sensory and motor attributes the predicted Duncan indices range from 0.610 to 0.651, compared to an actual Duncan index of 0.644 in that year.
-These represent fluctuations in the index of no more than 5.5%.
+For 1970 over the sensory and motor attributes the predicted Duncan indices range from 0.610 to 0.651, representing changes of no more than 5.5% from the actual Duncan index in that year.
 In 2012, some of these attributes have a larger effect: eliminating selection on hearing, noise, eye-hand-foot coordination or clerical perception would reduce the Duncan index by 7-12%.